unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 ### 2. Modify Kexts
 1. Delete all three kexts inside the Plugins folder of `IO80211ElCap.kext`.
 2. Add Chunnann's version of `AirportAtheros40` inside the `IO80211ElCap.kext`'s Plugins folder.
-3. Delete __CodeSignature_ and _Version.plist_ inside `AirportAtheros40`.
+   * You could keep and try the `AirportAtheros40.kext` that came with the `IO80211ElCap.kext` instead of Chunnan's, I have not personally tested this.
-4. Open _Info.plist_ under AirportAtheros40, find `com.apple.iokit.IO80211Family`, and replace it with `com.apple.iokit.IO80211ElCap`.
+   * If your card was not included in Chunnan's list, try the one that came with `IO80211ElCap.kext`.

-* You could try to use the `AirportAtheros40.kext` that came with the `IO80211ElCap.kext` instead of Chunnan's, I have not personally tested this.
+4. If using Chunnan's, delete __CodeSignature_ and _Version.plist_ inside `AirportAtheros40`.
-   * If yours was not included in Chunnan's list, try the one that came with `IO80211ElCap.kext`.
+5. If using Chunnan's, open _Info.plist_ under AirportAtheros40, find `com.apple.iokit.IO80211Family`, and replace it with `com.apple.iokit.IO80211ElCap`.

 ### 3. Update config.plist